mbdevpl/version-query/README.rst

 *   `PEP 345 -- Metadata for Python Software Packages 1.2 <https://www.python.org/dev/peps/pep-0345/>`_,
     which replaced `PEP 314 -- Metadata for Python Software Packages v1.1 <https://www.python.org/dev/peps/pep-0314/>`_,
-    which in turn replaced `PEP 241 -- Metadata for Python Software Packages <https://www.python.org/dev/peps/pep-0241/>`_;
+    which in turn replaced `PEP 241 -- Metadata for Python Software Packages <https://www.python.org/dev/peps/pep-0241/>`_.
+    According to PEP 345, version of package should conform to what has been defined in PEP 440.

-*   PEP 345 might be at some point in time replaced by `PEP 426 -- Metadata for Python Software Packages 2.0 <https://www.python.org/dev/peps/pep-0426/>`_, but for now PEP 345 is the current standard.
+*   `PEP 566 -- Metadata for Python Software Packages 2.1 <https://www.python.org/dev/peps/pep-0566/>`_
+    which replaced the PEP 345.
+This new standard doesn't however modify the version handling in any way other than ensuring that requirements specification conforms with PEP 508, which is not related to Python package version querying.

 Version query from git repository